-The Corporation was established under the Further and Higher Education Act 1992 for the purpose of conducting MidKent College.
+The Corporation was established under the Further and Higher Education Act 1992 for the purpose of conducting the business of MidKent College.
 The College is an exempt charity for the purposes of Part 3 of the Charities Act 2011.

 Group Mission